LaboraTORIbio/LaboraTORIbio.github.io/index.md

 #### Life Expectancy Prediction

-* Deployed a robust regression model to predict the life expectancy of a population, achieving a high model accuracy, with an average prediction error of 2.8 years.
+* **Deployed a robust regression model** to predict the life expectancy of a population, achieving a **high model accuracy**, with an average prediction error of 2.8 years.
-* Performed exploratory data analysis and preprocessing (feature selection, missing data imputation with MICE, data transformation, etc) of the WHO's Life Expectancy dataset, improving the dataset quality.
+* Performed **exploratory data analysis and preprocessing** (feature selection, missing data imputation with MICE, data transformation, etc) of the WHO's Life Expectancy dataset, **improving the dataset quality**.
-* Trained and simultaneously fine-tuned different ML models (linear regressions, decision trees and ensemble methods), using scikit-learn, to predict the life expectancy of a given country, accounting for the time-series nature of the dataset.
+* **Trained and simultaneously fine-tuned different ML models** (linear regressions, SVM, decision trees and ensemble methods), using **scikit-learn**, to predict the life expectancy of a given country, accounting for the time-series nature of the dataset.
-* Model containerization and deployment with Docker and Flask.
+* Model containerization and deployment with **Docker** and **Flask**.

 &nbsp;🔗 [Life Expectancy Prediction](https://github.com/LaboraTORIbio/life_expectancy_prediction)